jarovo/my_resume/README.md

-# Coach, teacher, professional handyman and IT engineer.
+# IT engineer, Coach, teacher and professional handyman

 ## 📞 Contact